junxit/us-congress-bills-113/metadata.md

 - 2014-08-04 — Introduced in House
 - 2014-08-04 — On agreeing to the resolution Agreed to without objection. (text: CR H7243)
 - 2014-08-04 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H7243)
+- 2014-08-05 — Message on Senate action sent to the House.
+- 2014-08-05 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Voice Vote.(consideration: CR S5334; text as passed Senate: CR S5334)
+- 2014-08-05 — Received in the Senate, considered, and agreed to without amendment by Voice Vote. (consideration: CR S5334; text as passed Senate: CR S5334)